MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-timesheet.md

 ### Resolve sign-in issues

-**Issue:** During sign-in to the Project Timesheet Mobile app, users receive an error message that states that they "cannot access the application '2bc50526-cdc3-4e36-a970-c284c34cbd6e' in that tenant."
+**Issue:** During sign-in to the Project Timesheet Mobile app, users receive an error message that states that they "can't access the application '2bc50526-cdc3-4e36-a970-c284c34cbd6e' in that tenant."

 **Issue:** During sign-in to the Project Timesheet Mobile app, users receive an error that resembles one of the following examples:

-- "AADSTS50020: User account '[user name]' from identity provider 'https://sts.windows.net/[app id]' does not exist in tenant '[tenant id]' and cannot access the application '[app id]' in that tenant."
+- "AADSTS50020: User account '[user name]' from identity provider 'https://sts.windows.net/[app ID]' doesn't exist in tenant '[tenant ID]' and can't access the application '[app ID]' in that tenant."
-- "Selected user account does not exist in tenant '[tenant id]' and cannot access the application '[app id]' in that tenant."
+- "Selected user account doesn't exist in tenant '[tenant ID]' and can't access the application '[app ID]' in that tenant."

 **Explanation:** These issues are caused by a change that was made to Microsoft Entra ID in May 2022 and that is related to external users.
 Because this change wasn't made to finance and operations apps, it can affect customers on any version of the platform or application.